lottapispa/Connect-Four-tiralabra/documentation/weeklyreport5.md

 Class score is in progress, although didn't progress as much as I wanted to.
 Some testing for class gameloop finally works.
 Program doesn't crash because of type error during user inputs anymore.

 ### Problems
-Having trouble testing for wrong inputs.
+Having trouble doing unittesting for wrong user inputs.

 ### Questions